amghannam/LeapTable/README.md

 ## When Not to Use LeapTable

-- Keys arrive out of order.
+- Keys arrive out of order
-- You require arbitrary insertions into the middle.
+- You require arbitrary insertions into the middle
-- You frequently modify existing values.
+- You frequently modify existing values
 - You delete extremely often without compacting

 For these workloads, a TreeMap or skip-list may be a better fit.